East India: West Bengal

-Bihar & Jharkhand
+Bihar

 Bihar has Patna, Bhagalpur, Darbhanga, Muzaffarpur, Gaya, Katihar and Purnia as important urban areas.
-In Jharkhand the major urban areas are mainly dominated by industrial cities such as Ranchi, Jamshedpur, Bokaro Steel City, Deoghar, Hazaribagh and Dhanbad.

 Patna is the capital of the Bihar, its most populous city and the second most populous city in Eastern India.
 It is the administrative, industrial and educational centre of the state.
 Patna is one of the oldest continuously inhabited places in the world.
 Ancient Patna, known as Pataliputra, was the capital of the Magadha Empire under the Haryanka, Nanda, Mauryan, Shunga, Gupta and Pala.

 Pataliputra was a seat of learning and fine arts.

 The modern city of Patna is situated on the southern bank of the Ganges.
 The city also straddles the rivers Sone, Gandak and Punpun.
 The city is approximately 35 km long and 16 km to 18 km wide.
 It is the second largest city of Eastern India.

 In June 2009, the World Bank ranked Patna second in India (after Delhi) for ease of starting a business.
 As of 2004–2005, Patna had the highest per capita gross district domestic product in Bihar, at ₹ 63,063.
 Using fi gures for assumed average annual growth, Patna is the 21st fastest-growing city in the world and 5th fastest-growing city in India by the City Mayors' Foundation.
 Patna registered an average annual growth of 3.72% during 2006–2010.
 The city is also home to many tutorials and coaching institutes who prepare students for various entrance exams.
 IIT NIT NIFT AIIMS and other leading educational institutions are running successfully in Patna.
 City is also developing excellent road infrastructure to boom its economy.
 Ganga expressway and elevated corridors are under some of the ongoing projects in the city.
 A world class museum is also on its way to completion.
 The old museum of the city will be replaced by one of the biggest mall in east India.

 Patna Metro rail corporations is also going to start soon by 2021.
 It would be the second metro railway in Eastern India after Kolkata and the third in North India after Delhi and Lucknow.

 IT parks are also developing in and around the city.

 Patna recorded a per capita of Rs 63,063.
 The per capita level for 2007 was higher than Bangalore or Hyderabad, which are both leading centres for global software development.

 The Buddhist, Hindu, and Jain pilgrim centres of Vaishali, Rajgir, Nalanda, Gaya, Bodhgaya, and Pawapuri are nearby and Patna is also a sacred city for Sikhs as the last Sikh Guru, Guru Gobind Singh, was born here.